karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 Aela: "Hah, you're right.
 I can't picture us doing anything else but hunting and causing mayhem."
 Farkas: "Maybe we could open a tavern someday?
 Where the mead flows and the bards sing of our epic battles."
 Aela: "I like the way you think, Farkas.
 A place where warriors can unwind and share their tales.
 Count me in!"

+## Quest Related Dialogue

+In order to make the Companions feel more alive and reactive to what happens in the questline, but also generally in the world, I've added more dialogue & scenes to the Companions.

+### After Take Up Arms

+You may encounter a new scene between Skjor & Vignar.

+Vignar: I saw Vilkas training with the new blood.
+Skjor: Yes, a promising recruit.
+And right after we took in Ria too.
+Vignar: It's good to see the Companions growing.
+I was worried we'd become too complacent.
+Skjor: Don't worry, Vignar.
+We'll keep the old traditions alive.
+And we'll make sure the new blood does too.
+Vignar: I trust you, Skjor.

+### After Proving Honor

+Njada:
+- So they're really let you in, huh?
+I guess we'll see if you're worth it.
+- Since you're a Companion now, I guess I'll have to tolerate you.
+- If you need any training with a shield, let me know.
+I'll show you how it's done.

+Athis:
+- I can't believe they let you in.
+I guess we'll see if you can handle yourself.
+- Just because you're a Companion now, doesn't mean I'll go easy on you.

+Torvar:
+- Ah, welcome to the Companions.
+I'm sure you'll fit right in.

+Ria:
+- I'm glad you're a Companion now.
+I'm sure we'll have a lot of fun together.
+- You made it through the trial?
+Congratulations.
+- I wish my trial was as exciting as yours.

+### After The Silver Hand

+You may encounter a new scene between Aela & Njada:

+Njada: I can't believe Skjor is gone.
+Aela: I know, it doesn't feel real.
+I keep expecting him to walk through the door.
+Njada: At least he died fighting.
+He wouldn't have wanted it any other way.
+Aela: That's true.
+He was a true warrior, and a true Companion.
+Njada: And a true Shield-Brother.
+We'll never forget him.
+Aela: Never, shield-sister.

+**Skjor's Farewell**

+After Skjor's death, you will be approached by Aela, who will tell you to gather the Companions to meet in the training yard to say their farewells to Skjor.

+Objective: Tell the Companions that Skjor has fallen, and to meet in the training yard.
+(0/7)

+- Skjor was killed by the Silver Hand.

+	**Farkas**

+	> "I know.
+I can't believe it.
+I'm going to miss him."

+	- We're meeting in the training yard to say our farewells.

+	> "I'll go there now.
+I'll see you there."

+	**Vilkas**

+	> "So it is true.
+I hope you gave those bastards a taste of their own medicine."

+	- We're meeting in the training yard to say our farewells.

+	> "That's a good idea.
+I'll gather some things and meet you there."

+	**Njada**

+	> "I heard.
+I wish I could have been there to help him."

+	- We're meeting in the training yard to say our farewells.

+	> "That's good, I'll meet you there."

+	**Ria**

+	> "Skjor?
+No, that can't be true.
+I'm sorry, I don't know what to say."

+	- We're meeting in the training yard to say our farewells.

+	> "Thanks for letting me know.
+I'll meet you there."

+	**Torvar**

+	> "I can't believe Skjor is gone.
+I'm going to need a moment."

+	- We're meeting in the training yard to say our farewells.

+	> "Sure, I'll meet you there."

+	**Athis**

+	> "If I had been there, I would have avenged him.
+I'm going to honor his memory."

+	- We're meeting in the training yard to say our farewells.

+	> "Of course.
+I'll meet you there."

+	**Vignar**

+	> "They got Skjor?
+Today is a sad day for the Companions."

+	- We're meeting in the training yard to say our farewells.

+	> "I'll be there.
+I'll see you there."

+Objective: Meet the Companions in the training yard.

+When you arrive in the training yard, you will see the Companions gathered around Skjor's memorial.
+Wait for the scene to play out.

+Kodlak: "Today we mourn the loss of a true warrior.
+Skjor was a Shield-Brother, a mentor, and a friend.
+Skjor, you will be missed.
+But your spirit will live on in the hearts of the Companions.
+And we will never forget you."
+Aela: "Skjor, you were a true warrior.
+And a true friend.
+I will miss you, Shield-Brother."
+Farkas: "You were always there for me, Skjor, ever since I was a whelp.
+I'll never forget you, Shield-Brother."
+Vilkas: "There was no one like you, Skjor.
+I wish I could've been there to help you.
+Farewell."
+Njada: "You were the best of us, Skjor.
+I'll never forget you."
+Ria: "I loved your stories, Skjor.
+I'll create new ones in your honor."
+Torvar: "You were a true warrior, Skjor.
+I'll miss you."
+Athis: "Their flame has been extinguished, but their memory will forever burn bright."
+Vignar: "I remember when you first joined the Companions.
+You had a fire in your heart, and a hunger for battle.
+You were a true warrior, Skjor.
+I'll miss you."

+Objective: Speak to Aela.

+Aela: "I'm glad you were here for this.
+I know Skjor would have wanted you to be here."
+- Of course, I'm glad I could be here.
+Aela: "Nothing will ever be the same without him.
+But for now, we must move on.
+We have work to do."

+Quest completed.